dimianx/aruco_fractal_tracker/README.md

 ![Example Detection](example_marker/example_detection.gif)

 ## Features
-- Detects ArUco fractal markers in images.
+- Detects ArUco fractal marker in images.
-- Estimates the pose of detected markers with respect to a camera frame.
+- Estimates the pose of detected marker with respect to a camera optical frame.
 - Publishes the marker pose as a `geometry_msgs::msg::PoseStamped`.
-- Broadcasts the transform from the camera frame to the marker frame using TF.
+- Broadcasts the transform from the camera optical frame to the marker frame using TF.
+- Retrieves camera calibration parameters dynamically from a sensor_msgs::msg::CameraInfo topic

 ## Installation